Best of 5 Trimble GNSS for Construction & Civil Engineering

 Daily QA Routines: Accuracy Checks, Calibration Logs

 Establish daily QA routines for your receivers, including accuracy checks and full calibration logs.
 Check for any problems in these checks.
-This will help you avoid redoing the whole project because of one receiver or connection.
+This will help you avoid redoing the entire project due to a single receiver or connection issue.
+Keep your calibration logs for each project, as they record essential procedural data such as antenna height, receiver delays, and sensor performance.
+If there’s a dispute over your service quality in the future, you need to have evidence that you were performing the work as specified.

 Operator Onboarding: Certification Paths and Refresher Training